volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 ## NPM Package: jest-each

-If you were familiar with the topic before reading this article, you may know that there is a npm package called [jest-each](https://www.npmjs.com/package/jest-each) that basically provides the same functionality that we were implementing today.
+If you were familiar with the topic before reading this article, you may know that there is an npm package called [jest-each](https://www.npmjs.com/package/jest-each) that provides basically the same functionality that we implemented today.

-The package is still very popular with more than 13M weekly downloads (as of 19.09.2021).
+The package is still very popular with more than 13M weekly downloads (as of Sep 19th 2021).

-But what's the point of installing and using it if Jest provides the way to write Parameterized tests our-of-the-box?
+But what's the point of installing and using it when Jest provides the ability to write Parameterized tests our-of-the-box?

-The reason is simple - support for **.each** syntax was added to Jest only in version number 23.
+The reason is simple - support for **.each** syntax was only added to Jest in version 23 and above.

 Read the official information about it [here](https://github.com/facebook/jest/blob/main/packages/jest-jasmine2/package.json#L27).

-If you are using smaller version, then it is necessary to use the package.
+If you use a smaller version, it is necessary to use the package.

-**Interesting fact:** Jest uses jest-each package under the hood.
+**Interesting fact:** Jest uses the jest-each package under the hood.

 ## Summary

-In this article, we learned a simple way to reduce unit tests boilerplate by using Parameterized Tests in Jest.
+In this article, we learned a simple way to reduce unit test boilerplate using Parameterized Tests in Jest.

-There is no need to copy the tests changing only the input arguments - take advantage of either **describe.each** or **jest.each** to make the tests cleaner, shorter and more readable.
+There is no need to copy the tests changing only the input arguments - use either **describe.each** or **jest.each** to make the tests cleaner, shorter and more readable.